2. The Bachelor of Science Degree

 Natural science, mathematics, and statistics comprising

 3 course requirement.
-Physics 7A and B (or H7A and B), and one course chosen from among:
+Physics 7A and B (or H7A and B), and one course (with lab) chosen from among:

 - Physics 7C or H7C (recommended)